 The goal of PRELEX surgery is to reduce or eliminate your dependence on glasses or contact lenses.
 However you may not achieve the results you desire and your doctor cannot guarantee your results even if you are considered an ideal candidate.

 Serious complications with refractive lens exchange are extremely rare.
 It is a safe, effective and permanent procedure, but like any surgical procedure, it does have some risks.
 Going to an eye specialist experienced with the procedure can significantly minimize the risks involved with refractive lensectomy.

-After a thorough eye exam, you and your doctor will determine if refractive lens exchange is an option for you.
+After a thorough eye exam, you and your doctor will determine if PRELEX is an option for you.
 If you are a good candidate, you will be given additional information about the procedure that will allow you to make an informed decision about whether to proceed.
 Be sure you have all your questions answered to your satisfaction.

-Refractive lens exchange is not the only surgical procedure designed to correct nearsightedness.
-To learn about other procedures go to the surgical and laser vision correction procedures section of our Web Site.
-If you would like to learn more about vision correction procedures from sources other than our practice, we encourage you to link to a number of Web sites we feel provide factual and up-to-date information.
+PRELEX is not the only surgical procedure designed to correct nearsightedness and farsightedness.
+To learn about other procedures, go to the surgical and laser vision correction procedures section of our website.
 You may also choose to make an appointment or request additional information to learn more about this exciting procedure.